 It wasn’t a big problem after all.
 People are generally friendly.
 I just stayed nearby, waited for someone to waive me over, and pointed at the placemat to indicate what I wanted to eat.
 Katherine agreed, those baked pork buns are pretty awesome.

 The next day we headed to Victoria Peak and the Hong Kong Zoo.
 Touristy but fun activities that I’d done before.
 We also returned to Mong Kok to explore the night markets and have dinner.
+For some more exciting and fun activities, you can check out these fun activities near me for great help!

 On our third and final full day I wanted to do something really different.
 I’d never been to the Tian Tan Buddha (Big Buddha) on Lantau Island, near the airport.
 A long ride on the MTR took us to Ngong Ping 360, which operates a cable car up to the Buddha.
 I recommend the “crystal cabin” for only one reason: shorter lines.
 Book online to get a 10% off a combo ticket that includes the crystal cabin on the way up and a standard cabin on the return.